-As it becomes clear from FHF’s press release, the whole revenue from selling the timekeeper is going to be donated to Fisher House Foundation in order to help it to carry on its noble mission.
+As it becomes clear from FHF’s press release, the whole revenue from selling the timekeepers is going to be donated to Fisher House Foundation in order to help it to carry on its noble mission.

-From the visual point of view, the only major difference between the base model and this limited edition piece is that the latter is equipped with a solid case back with “United We Stand” engraving and sports an unusual black and blue color of its dial.
+From the visual point of view, the only major difference between the base model and this limited edition piece is that the latter is equipped with a solid case back with a “United We Stand” engraving and sports an unusual black and blue color of its dial.

 As usual, the dial pleases the eye with its high contrast and legibility.